R-C-Cable/CS400-Final-Project/README.md

-# Simple Java program to show understanding of data structure and algorithms.
+# Simple Java program to show current understanding of data structure and algorithms.

 This program:
 -Takes command line arguments.